Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

 Building Block Sorting Activity

 - Colored buckets to match the color of your building blocks.
 Four colors are the best.

 - Enough building blocks or Legos to keep the children occupied.

 What to do:

 - Put the buckets on the shelf in the Block Center.
 Dump the blocks on the floor in a pile.
-Then you sit down next to them, pick up one and say, "Hey, this is a red block.
-I wonder which bucket it goes in?
-Can someone help me figure it out?"
+Then sit next to them, pick up one and say, “Hey, this is a red block.
+I wonder which bucket it goes in.
+Can someone help me figure it out?”

 - Wait for a child to join you.
 Once they sit down, ask: “Do you know what color this is?
 Which bucket is the same color?”
 Wait.
 Be patient.
 It might take them a minute or two.
 They have to get over the teacher asking for their help first.